clementpoiret/HSF/docs/user-guide/installation.md

     ONNXRuntime 1.8 requires at least CUDA 11.0.3, and cuDNN 8.0.4.
 For newer versions, please check the [ONNXRuntime documentation](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html)

-    Then run the following commands (please note that sometimes, you need to uninstall `onnxruntime` for the GPU to be detected correctly):
+    Then run the following commands (please note that if you already installed HSF before, you need to uninstall `onnxruntime` for the GPU to be detected correctly):

     ```shell
-    pip install hsf
-    pip uninstall onnxruntime  # If needed
-    pip install onnxruntime-gpu
+    pip install hsf["gpu"]
     ```

 === "DirectML"